komali2/blog/content/posts/my-new-life-stack/index.md

 I now primarily use nvim.
 In order to get productive as quickly as possible, I use a pre-built setup called [lazy.vim](https://www.lazyvim.org/).
-I like this because I find it easier than other pre-built configs I tried to override the default configs.
-Also this guy wrote a great
-[usage guide](https://lazyvim-ambitious-devs.phillips.codes/) for it.
+I like this because I find it easier to ovverride the default configs in lazy.vim than other pre-built configs I tried.
+Also this guy wrote a great [usage guide](https://lazyvim-ambitious-devs.phillips.codes/) for it.

 I used to use, and love, Emacs.
 I still love the idea of Emacs, and I'll still